AndreMIsidoro/tools/README.md

 	jq: Command line json processor
 	xmlstarlet: Command line xml processor.
 Similar to jq
 	zbarimg: scans image for bar and qr codes and prints any decoded data to stdout
+	BulletPassView: password recovery tool that reveals the passwords stored behind the bullets in the standard password text-box of Windows operating system and Internet Explorer Web browser.